josephthenerd/BerryScript/README.md

 # STEP 4

 power on your  raspbery pi.
 The rgb leds should be blue.
+And normal led on.

 To run the software, open terminal and type

+cd BerryScript

 python3 BerryScript.py